 How to Eat More Fruits

 Fruits and fresh veggies make excellent snacks throughout the day.
 Whole fruit is full of vitamins, minerals and fiber and can be a yummy part of your day.
-Fruit is naturally sweet.
-A fresh juicy peach will satisfy your sweet tooth.
+Fruit is naturally sweet, so a fresh juicy peach will satisfy your sweet tooth.

 Fruits and some vegetables are higher in carbohydrates and need to be balanced with low carb foods.
 But they can be enjoyed instead of a processed form of carbohydrates.
 Have an apple and peanut butter instead of a granola bar.
 Try cucumbers and hummus instead of chips and dip.